Tonsil stones: Pathophysiology

 The mechanism by which these calculi form is subject to debate, though they appear to result from the accumulation of material retained within the crypts, along with the growth of bacteria and fungi—sometimes in association with persistent chronic purulent tonsillitis.

 In 2009, an association between biofilms and tonsilloliths was shown.
 Central to the biofilm concept is the assumption that bacteria form a three dimensional structure, dormant bacteria being in the center to serve as a constant nidus of infection.
 This impermeable structure renders the biofilm immune to antibiotic treatment.
-By use of confocal microscopy and microelectrodes, biofilms similar to dental biofilms were shown to be present in the tonsillolith, with oxygen respiration at the outer layer of tonsillolith, denitrification toward the middle, and acidification toward the bottom.
+By use of confocal microscopy and microelectrodes, biofilms similar to dental biofilms were shown to be present in the tonsillolith, with oxygen respiration at the outer layer of tonsillolith, denitrification toward the middle layer, and acidification toward the core.

-Diagnosis
+Cause and diagnosis

 Diagnosis is usually made upon inspection.
 Tonsilloliths are difficult to diagnose in the absence of clear manifestations, and often constitute casual findings of routine radiological studies.
+The cause of tonsil stones can include a multitude of sources from bacterial infections, streptococcus bacteria, viral infections, adenoviruses, influenza virus, enteroviruses and parainfluenza virus.

 Classification

 Tonsilloliths or tonsil stones are calcifications that form in the crypts of the palatal tonsils.
 They are also known to form in the throat and on the roof of the mouth.
 Tonsils are filled with crevices where bacteria and other materials, including dead cells and mucus, can become trapped.
 When this occurs, the debris can become concentrated in white formations that occur in the pockets.
+Researchers found aerobic bacteria present on the surface of tonsilloliths and anaerobic bacteria at the core of tonsilloliths.
+They have the potential to cause oral halitosis as they contain volatile sulfur compounds and sulfur derived gases, foul smelling compounds produced during bacterial metabolism.
 Tonsilloliths are formed when this trapped debris accumulates and are expressed from the tonsil.
 They are generally soft, sometimes rubbery.
 This tends to occur most often in people who suffer from chronic inflammation in their tonsils or repeated bouts of tonsillitis.
 They are often associated with post-nasal drip.

-Giant
+Enlarged tonsil stones

 Much rarer than the typical tonsil stones are giant tonsilloliths.
-Giant tonsilloliths may often be mistaken for other oral maladies, including peritonsillar abscess, and tumours of the tonsil.
+Giant tonsilloliths may often be mistaken for other oral maladies, including peritonsillar abscess, and tumors of the tonsil.
+On average, tonsil stones should appear within a similar range of the image shown here; however, individuals with extenuating cases have been reported.
+In these instances, extensive care such as extraction by a licensed medical professional may be needed.